Yan-Oliveira/doc-fao/content/ci-assignment-attribute-dynamic-field-map.rst

    - Optimized visualization of CI attributes with multiple values in a drop-down in the ticket.
    - CI attributes are readable and searchable.

-Available in Service Package
-   GOLD

 Target Groups
    - Companies that offer services for different devices/products (CIs)
    - Agents
    - Internal and external IT
    - Facility management

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSCIAssignmentAttributeDynamicFieldMap

 .. note::